samsquire/ideas4/README.md

 # 203. Shift before destroy

-If I want to change a property of my infrastructure in the cloud, it oftens requires destroying everything and starting again.
+If I want to change a property of my infrastructure in the cloud, it oftens requires destroying everything, changing lots of references and then starting again.
 Wouldn't it be nice if blue-green deployments were part of the infrastructure?

 You can shift data and drain resources prior to destruction and rebuild.

+# 204. Scientific architecture

+Create flow network models of each addressable resource (memory, SSD, CPU, caches) and calculate the buffer size, rate and placement scientifically.

 # incomplete ideas